Bombay Sapphire

 Bombay Sapphire is a brand of gin that is distilled by the Bombay Spirits Company, a subsidiary company of Bacardi, at Laverstoke Mill in the village of Laverstoke in the English county of Hampshire.

-The brand was first launched in 1986 by English wine-merchant IDV.
+The brand was first launched in 1986 by English wine-merchant International Distillers & Vintners.
 In 1997 Diageo sold the brand to Bacardi.
 Its name originates from the gin and tonic popularised by the Royal Indian Armed Forces during the British Raj in colonial India; "Bombay" refers to the Indian city and "Sapphire" refers to the violet-blue Star of Bombay which was mined from British Ceylon (Sri Lanka), and is now on display at the Smithsonian Institution.
 Bombay Sapphire is marketed in a flat-sided, sapphire-coloured bottle that bears a picture of Queen Victoria on the label.

-The flavouring of the drink comes from a recipe of ten ingredients: almond, lemon peel, liquorice, juniper berries, orris root, angelica, coriander, cassia, cubeb, and grains of paradise.
+The flavouring of the drink comes from ten ingredients: almond, lemon peel, liquorice, juniper berries, orris root, angelica, coriander, cassia, cubeb, and grains of paradise.
 Alcohol brought in from another supplier is evaporated three times using a carterhead still, and the alcohol vapours are passed through a mesh/basket containing the ten botanicals to gain flavour and aroma.
 This is felt to give the gin a lighter, more floral taste compared to gins created using a copper pot still.
-Water from Lake Vyrnwy is added to bring the strength of Bombay Sapphire down to 40.0% (UK, the Nordics, several continental European markets, Canada and Australia).
+Water from Lake Vyrnwy, a reservoir in Powys, Wales is added to bring the strength of Bombay Sapphire down to 40.0% (UK, the Nordics, several continental European markets, Canada and Australia).

-The 47.0% version is the standard for sale at duty-free stores in all markets.
+The 47.0% version is the standard for sale at duty-free shops in all markets.

 Production

 Until 2013, production and bottling of Bombay Sapphire was contracted out by Bacardi to G&J Greenall in Warrington, Cheshire.
 However, in 2011, plans were announced to move the manufacturing process to a new facility at Laverstoke Mill in Laverstoke, Hampshire.
 These plans included the restoration of the former Portal's paper mill at the proposed site and the construction of a visitor centre.

 Planning permission was granted in February 2012, and the centre opened to the public in the autumn of 2014.
 The visitor centre included a new construction by Thomas Heatherwick of two glasshouses for plants used as botanicals in the production of Bombay Sapphire gin.
 As part of the transfer of production, two of Greenall's stills were moved from Warrington to Laverstoke.

 After production was shifted to Laverstoke, bottling of the drink remained contracted out by G&J Greenall, with the undiluted gin being tankered to Warrington for dilution and bottling.
-Bottling has subsequently been shifted to Glasgow.
+Bottling has subsequently been shifted to Glasgow in Scotland.